nottrobin/maas-docs/en/nodes-commission.md

 Press the 'Save' button when you're done.

-!!!
-Positive "Pro tip":
+[note type="positive" status="Pro tip"]
 A network bridge may be useful if virtual machines or containers are to be put on the node.
+[/note]

 See [CLI Interface Management][manage-cli-interfaces] for details on how interfaces can be configured from the command line.